Nexiauk/fableseed_stories/README.md

     * DATABASE_URL (PostgreSQL database connection)
     * CLOUDINARY_URL (media storage)
 * .venv (virtual environment) is also excluded from GitHub, ensuring no dependencies or system files are exposed.
+* This sensitive configuration is stored in config vars in Heroku

 ### *Deployment Security*
 * DEBUG mode is disabled in production.